Conveyor-belt superconducting quantum computer: Dynamical features and global control

-The first ingredient of the present proposal is to emulate the Rydberg blockade effect~\cite{Rydberg_blockade} using the ZZ interactions of the model.
-Specifically, one can show that under the strong-coupling condition $\eta_{\rm BR}:=|\zeta/ \Omega_{\chi}|\gg 1$, by properly detuning the driving frequencies $\omega_{\mathrm{d},\chi}$ from the nominal level spacing of the qubits, one is able to selectively induce transitions among states of the system only when two nearest-neighbour sites do not simultaneously occupy their excited levels.
-The second fundamental ingredient is the presence of two different values of the Rabi frequency for qubits of the same family,~i.e. the presence of regular and crossed qubits.
-Crucially, one can prove that this difference is sufficient to drive independently these two types of qubits even though their control is global~\cite{menta2024globally}.
-Specifically, one is able to perform generic unitaries defined as
+We consider global pulses $(\Omega_\chi(t), \phi_\chi (t))$ with $\chi=\{A,B\}$, applied piecewise in time such that only one qubit species is driven at any given instant.
+One can show that under the strong-coupling condition $\eta_{\rm BR}:=|\zeta/ \Omega_{\chi}|\gg 1$, by properly detuning the driving frequencies $\omega_{\mathrm{d},\chi}$ from the nominal level spacing of the qubits, one is able to selectively induce transitions among states of the system only when two nearest-neighbour sites do not simultaneously occupy their excited levels.
+As a result, the dynamics is effectively restricted to configurations in which no two interacting neighbors occupy the excited state, realizing a blockade mechanism analogous to that of Rydberg systems.